 House plants have become incredibly popular in recent years, but do indoor plants purify air?
+And to what extent?

 Further to this, the Environmental Protection Agency (EPA) reports that Americans spend up to 90% of their time indoors, where levels of pollutants can be up to five times higher than outside air.
 And that's one of the many reasons why it's essential to ensure the air we breathe indoors is as clean as possible.
+Yes, you could look at getting one of the best air purifiers, such as a Dyson air purifier, to improve your home's air quality, but even when discounted, they can be expensive.

-Do indoor plants purify air?
+How do indoor plants purify air?

-In an often-cited 1989 report, NASA scientist Bill Wolverton claimed that household plants could provide a "promising economical solution to indoor air pollution."
+In an often-cited 1989 NASA report, scientist Bill Wolverton claimed that household plants could provide a "promising economical solution to indoor air pollution."
 Wolverton studied the ability of plants to remove VOCs from the environment and their potential for use in deep-space missions.
 However, more recent research has poured cold water on the idea.

 Scientists studying the effectiveness of indoor plants for the passive removal of ozone, found houseplants make "at best, modest contributions of about 0.9–9% to indoor ozone removal effectiveness," they reported in 2017 in the journal Building and Environment.
 The tests, performed in a laboratory to simulate the effects on a typical U.S. home, found houseplants barely affected the environment.
 To make a meaningful difference to the air quality of your home, you'd need to fill a room from top to bottom with plants, they suggest.

-While a single spider plant won't purify the air, a green wall covered in plants just might found scientists in a study published in 2020 in the Journal of Environmental Management.
+While a single spider plant won't purify the air, a green wall covered in plants just might, found scientists in a study published in 2020 in the Journal of Environmental Management.
 The scientists concluded that a green wall filled with suitable plant species "can be used to create a horticulturally sustainable internal green wall, and improve the health index in the building interior environments."

 So, in high enough quantities, plants can improve air quality.
 But what should we buy?
 Sadly, science doesn't have the answer (yet).